Tawhid: God as cause of causes

-God as the necessary existent
+God as necessary existent

-An ontological argument for the existence of God was first proposed by Avicenna (965-1037) in the Metaphysics section of The Book of Healing Other forms of the argument also appear in Avicenna's other works, and this argument became known as the Proof of the Truthful.
+An ontological argument for the existence of God was first proposed by Avicenna (965–1037) in the Metaphysics section of The Book of Healing.
+Other forms of the argument also appear in Avicenna's other works, and the argument became known as the Proof of the Truthful.
 Avicenna initiated a full-fledged inquiry into the question of being, in which he distinguished between essence (Mahiat) and existence (Wujud).
 He argued that the fact of existence can not be inferred from or accounted for by the essence of existing things and that form and matter by themselves cannot interact and originate the movement of the universe or the progressive actualization of existing things.
-Existence must, therefore, be due to an agent-cause that necessitates, imparts, gives, or adds existence to an essence.
-To do so, the cause must be an existing thing and coexist with its effect.
+Existence must, therefore, be caused by an agent-cause that necessitates, imparts, gives or adds existence to an essence.
+To do so, the cause must be an existing thing and co-exist with its effect.

-This was the first attempt at using the method of a priori proof, which utilizes intuition and reason alone.
+That was the first attempt at using the method of a priori proof, which uses intuition and reason alone.
 Avicenna's proof of God's existence is unique in that it can be classified as both a cosmological argument and an ontological argument.
-"It is ontological insofar as ‘necessary existence’ in intellect is the first basis for arguing for a Necessary Existent".
-The proof is also "cosmological insofar as most of it is taken up with arguing that contingent existents cannot stand alone and must end up in a Necessary Existent".
-Another argument Avicenna presented for God's existence was the problem of the mind-body dichotomy.
+"It is ontological insofar as 'necessary existence' in intellect is the first basis for arguing for a Necessary Existent".
+The proof is also "cosmological insofar as most of it is taken up with arguing that contingent existence cannot stand alone and must end up in a Necessary Existent".
+Another argument Avicenna presented for God's existence was the problem of the mind–body dichotomy.

 According to Avicenna, the universe consists of a chain of actual beings, each giving existence to the one below it and responsible for the existence of the rest of the chain below.
-Because an actual infinite is deemed impossible by Avicenna, this chain as a whole must terminate in a being that is wholly simple and one, whose essence is its very existence, and therefore is self-sufficient and not in need of something else to give it existence.
+Because an actual infinite is deemed impossible by Avicenna, the chain as a whole must terminate in a being that is wholly simple and one, whose essence is its very existence and therefore is self-sufficient and does not need something else to give it existence.
 Because its existence is not contingent on or necessitated by something else but is necessary and eternal in itself, it satisfies the condition of being the necessitating cause of the entire chain that constitutes the eternal world of contingent existing things.
-Thus his ontological system rests on the conception of God as the Wajib al-Wujud (necessary existent).
+Thus, his ontological system rests on the conception of God as the Wajib al-Wujud (necessary existent).
 There is a gradual multiplication of beings through a timeless emanation from God as a result of his self-knowledge.